 It’s not us, the consumer, who should be forced to feel ashamed when shopping in your stores.
 Your reckless disregard of fat people’s feelings is shameful.
 You have got to do better than this.
 We deserve better than this.
 Year after year, plus size clothing sales increase, and year after year we are relegated to a tiny corner in your massive expanse of sales floor.
 I watch your plus size swimwear sell out every summer, while you neglect to include plus size clothing in any of your sales.

 This is my open letter to you.
 Asking you to take the time to treat us with the respect and dignity that you treat your other customers.
-I’m asking you to take the time to make your store’s reflect the same shopping experience that you provide our smaller counter parts.
+I’m asking you to take the time to make the Forever 21 plus size section reflect the same shopping experience that you provide our smaller counter parts.
 I’m asking you to help break the cycle of young women that feel ashamed of their bodies, help us to make more girls feel connected and supported by their communities.
 Create spaces that make people proud to wear your clothing.
 Bring positivity into your stores, instead of alienation.

 I’m over the nonsense, and I know plenty of other women are too.
 Get with it.